Superbills: ICD-9 vs. ICD-10

-To show the added complexity that providers will face when using ICD-10-CM, the Blue Cross Blue Shield Association converted a superbill from ICD-9-CM to ICD-10-CM.
+In 2008, to show the added complexity providers will face when using ICD-10-CM, the Blue Cross Blue Shield Association converted a superbill from ICD-9 to ICD-10

 - A superbill is a form used by medical practitioners and clinicians so they can quickly complete and submit the procedure(s) and diagnosis(s) for a patient visit for reimbursement.
 It is generally customized for a provider office and contains patient information, the most common CPT (procedure) and ICD (diagnostic) codes used by that office, and a section for items such as follow-up appointments, copays, and the provider’s signature.